MattHodge/matthodge.github.io/_posts/2020-10-19-vscode-second-brain.md

 **Features:**

-  - Adds to do checkboxes to VSCode markdown preview
+  - Adds "to do" checkboxes to VSCode markdown preview

 ### Markdown Preview Github Styling